 Activities at the AUT Centre for Refugee Education:

-The Centre for Refugee Education is part of the AUT School of Language and Culture.
 Most of our staff are fluent in at least two languages, and all are qualified in teaching English as an additional language.

 Every intake, the Refugee Centre at Mangere partakes in a powhiri to welcome each new group of refugees.
 After the powhiri for intake 4 in 2016, we received some very powerful responses from the recently arrived refugees.